When people say "interactive copywriter," they're usually referring to online work. Frankly,

 how you might benefit by hiring a writer whose perspective is broader than some.

-I wrote the underlying article yipes! well over a decade ago.
+I wrote the underlying article yipes! more than 15 years ago.
 It's still online

 because its premise is still valid — whether the copy is digital media or traditional,

 by being valuable, personal, and motivating.
 And, for several reasons, online is less